 * HoistByHisOwnPetard: He gets Selina to cry in an interview with the hope of making her look sympathetic.
 The GenreSavvy Journalist figures this out quickly.

-* ITakeOffenseToThatLastOne: When listing the bad things that could possibly happen and overshadow the [[ItMakesSenseInContext plastic untensil incident]], he hypothetically suggests that TomHanks might die.
+* ITakeOffenseToThatLastOne: When listing the bad things that could possibly happen and overshadow the [[ItMakesSenseInContext plastic untensil incident]], he hypothetically suggests that Creator/TomHanks might die.
 Everyone is horrified by this.

 ** In another example, after Selina tears into him for incompetence, he only attempts to rebuff the last part: